jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 <img style="width: 100%" src="https://jeanpierobom.github.io/assets/images/project-a-tutorial-image-1.PNG" alt="Register an APP on Vimeo">

 After registering the app, we are able to generate an access token that will be used when communicating with the API.
+In the app details page, select the option for generating an access token according to the image below:

 <img style="width: 100%" src="https://jeanpierobom.github.io/assets/images/project-a-tutorial-image-2.PNG" alt="Generate Access Token">

-From the app details page, we will need to take note of the following information:
+After the access token is created, take note of the following information from the app details page:
 -	Client ID
 -	Client Secret
 -	Access Token

+This information will be used later when connecting our app with the Vimeo API.

 #### Install Android Studio